Nexmo/nexmo-developer/_documentation/conversation/code-snippets/user/get-user.md

 # Get a User

-In this code snippet you will see how to get a User.
+In this code snippet you learn how to get a User.

 ## Example